epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Competitor Selection</h3>
-        Researchers can apply to participate in the coopetition if they (1) have significant experience in machine learning, and (2) are  affiliated with an academic institution. <br><br>12 coopetitors will be chosen to participate in the initiative and will receive a small stipend at the end.
+        Researchers can apply to participate in the competition if they (1) have significant experience in machine learning, and (2) are  affiliated with an academic institution. <br><br>12 competitors will be chosen to participate in the initiative and will receive a small stipend at the end.

       </div>
     </div>